We all know the traditional way to cook turkey is roasted in the oven. But how dull is it to always cook your turkey the same way?

 To get the real flavor of the smoke to come out, you need to smoke your turkey low and slow.
 So if you’re wanting to eat at lunchtime you will have to get up early to start prepping this bird, as it’ll require at least 6 hours of sizzling.

 But the time it takes to cook is totally worth it as it gives you an incredible meal – smoky meat that literally falls apart in your mouth, and a skin that has a rich mahogany brown color – irresistible.
+For more details on how to do this, be sure to check out the following: Smoking Turkey Recipe.

 What’s your favorite way to serve turkey?
 Let us know!